Rouyn-Noranda–Témiscamingue

-Rouyn-Noranda–Témiscamingue is a provincial electoral district in the Abitibi-Témiscamingue region of Quebec, Canada, which elects members to the National Assembly of Quebec.
+Rouyn-Noranda–Témiscamingue (/fr/) is a provincial electoral district in the Abitibi-Témiscamingue region of Quebec, Canada, which elects members to the National Assembly of Quebec.
 It notably includes large portions of the city of Rouyn-Noranda as well as the cities or municipalities of Ville-Marie, Témiscaming, Lorrainville, Saint-Bruno-de-Guigues, Notre-Dame-du-Nord and Laverlochère-Angliers.
 No incumbent since Rémy Trudel (who won re-election in 1998) has won re-election in the riding.

 It was created for the 1981 election from parts of Rouyn-Noranda, Gatineau and Pontiac-Témiscamingue electoral districts.

 In the change from the 2001 to the 2011 electoral map, its territory was unchanged.